 Documentary evidence will not be admissible unless the document is authenticated or its authenticity has been stipulated to by the opposing party.
+The court strongly encourages the parties to stipulate to the authenticity of documents before trial.
 If the parties cannot agree in advance of trial on the admissibility of a proposed document or other piece of evidence, the party wishing to introduce the evidence must produce a copy of the document and a witness who can testify from his or her own knowledge that the document is what it appears to be.

-For example, if plaintiff wishes to introduce his medical records into evidence, he should obtain an authenticated copy of the relevant records from the prison staff member responsible for maintaining custody of the records and ask the custodian to certify that the records were made at or near the time the events recorded in them, and were recorded and kept in the course of regularly conducted business.
+For example, if plaintiff wishes to introduce his disciplinary records into evidence, he should obtain an authenticated copy of the relevant records from the prison staff member responsible for maintaining custody of the records and ask the custodian to certify that the records were made at or near the time the events recorded in them, and were recorded and kept in the course of regularly conducted business.
 Fed.
 R. Evid.
 806(6).
-He may then testify that he obtained the records from the prison and that they reflect the medical treatment he received.
+He may then testify that he obtained the records from the prison and that they reflect the treatment he received.